sassoftware/vscode-sas-extension/website/docs/README.md

 - Access to SAS Content and libraries

-- Ability to create notebooks for SAS, SQL, Python, and other languages
+- Ability to create notebooks for SAS, SQL, Python, R, and other languages